mui/base-ui/docs/data/base/components/collapsible/collapsible.md

 </Collapsible.Root>
 ```

-This relies on the HTML `hidden="until-found"` attribute which only has [partial browser support](https://caniuse.com/mdn-html_global_attributes_hidden_until-found_value) as of August 2024, but will fall back to the default `hidden` state in unsupported browsers.
+This relies on the HTML `hidden="until-found"` attribute which only has [partial browser support](https://caniuse.com/mdn-html_global_attributes_hidden_until-found_value) as of August 2024, but automatically falls back to the default `hidden` state in unsupported browsers.

 ## Animations